Projectivity of the moduli of equidimensional branchvarieties: Projective moduli spaces of ample linear series

-The second term converges in the real N\'eron-Severi group $\NS(\Branch^P(\bP^r))_\bR$ to $0$ as $t \to \infty$.
-This implies that the polynomial stability condition in \Cref{D:polynomial_stability} is lexicographic, i.e., a point is semistable if and only for every filtration, the first term above has weight $\geq 0$, and if it has weight $0$, then the second term has weight $\geq 0$ for all $t \gg 0$.
-In particular, this notion of semistability corresponds to polynomial semistability as in \Cref{D:polynomial_semistability_general} with respect to $\tilde{L}(t_1,t_2) = t_2 P(t_2) L(t_1,t_2)$, where we have cleared denominators to get a polynomial sequence of $\bQ$-line bundles.
+The second term of $L(s,t)$ converges in the real N\'eron-Severi group $\NS(\Branch^P(\bP^r))_\bR$ to $0$ as $t \to \infty$.
+This implies that the polynomial stability condition in \Cref{D:polynomial_stability} is lexicographic, i.e., a point is semistable if and only for every filtration, the $s$ term of \eqref{E:define_L(s,t)} has weight $\geq 0$, and if it has weight $0$, then the second term has weight $\geq 0$ for all $t \gg 0$.
+In particular, even though $s$ is set to $1$ in \Cref{D:polynomial_stability}, the resulting notion of semistability agrees with polynomial semistability as in \Cref{D:polynomial_semistability_general} with respect to the two-variable polynomial $\tilde{L}(t_1,t_2) = t_2 P(t_2) L(t_1,t_2)$.
+We include the factor of $t_2 P(t_2)$ to clear denominators and get a polynomial sequence of $\bQ$-line bundles.